 BAX ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of September 11, 2023 in the Class Action Filed on Behalf of Baxter International Inc. Shareholders

-/EIN News/ -- NEW YORK, July 19, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Baxter International Inc. (NYSE: BAX) alleging that the Company violated federal securities laws.
+NEW YORK, July 24, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Baxter International Inc. (NYSE: BAX) alleging that the Company violated federal securities laws.

 Class Period: May 25, 2022 to February 8, 2023